-On October 7, 2016, the Government of Tanzania issued the Petroleum (Natural Gas Pricing) Regulation made under Sections 165 and 258 (1) of the Petroleum Act.
+On October 7, 2016, the Government of Tanzania issued the Petroleum (Natural Gas Pricing) Regulation made under Sections 165 and 258 (1) of the Petroleum Act (the "Natural Gas Pricing Policy").
 See Note 13 on page 4 above.
-To date, the Natural Gas Pricing Policy has not impacted on the Company's ability to market and sell Natural Gas at prices freely negotiated with Natural Gas customers.
+To date, the Natural Gas Pricing Policy has not impacted on the Company's ability to market and sell natural gas at prices freely negotiated with natural gas customers.